samjameshambridge/--outdated-Personal-Website/README.md

 ## Technologies

-This project is written with:
+This project was written with:

 - Javascript
 - Bootstrap